harumuki/thorsten-hans.com/_posts/2019-12-04-azure-container-registry-unleashed-webhooks.md

 # store a single random number used for all resources
 rnd=$RANDOM

-# construct Azure Function and Storage Account Name
+# construct Azure Functions and Storage Account Name
 azFnName=fnacrunleashed$rnd
 storageAccountName=safnacrunleashed$rnd